MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/voice-recognition.md

    ![The Intelligent Speaker setup with the speaker, the power and data box.
 One line goes to the USB port of the console, and the other line goes to power. ](../media/intelligent-speakers.png)

 > [!Note]
 > EPOS and Yealink devices should have "EPOS" or "Yealink" prefix and contain "UAC2_RENDER" in the speaker name and "UAC2_TEAMS" in the microphone name.
 If you don't find these microphone and speaker names in the dropdown menu, restart the Rockfall device.
-For best results, Rockfall should be placed at least 8 inches away from walls and large objects, such as laptops.

 ### Enable an Intelligent Speaker and user attribution

 Use the following required policies to set speaker and user attribution.

-- `enrollUserOverride`: Us `enrollUserOverride` to control user voice enrollment using the Teams desktop client (Windows).
-This isn't required to be set for mobile accounts.
+- `enrollUserOverride`: Us `enrollUserOverride` to control user voice enrollment.
 Allowed values are `Enabled` and `Disabled`.
 - `roomAttributeUserOverride`: To control the voice-based user identification in meeting rooms.
 This setting is required for Teams Rooms accounts.
-Allowed values are `Off`, `attribute`, which means room participants will be distinguished and identified based on enrolled voices (if enrolled).
+Allowed values are `Off`, `attribute`, which means room participants will be distinguished and identified based on enrolled voices (if enrolled). *This setting will be available at a later date.*
 - `enabletranscription`: This setting is required for user and Teams rooms accounts.
 Allowed values are `true` and `false`.

 ## Use Voice Profile policies